Kenny Yun is Christopher Bayes trained clown teacher and apprentice.

 – I completed the Pandemonium Studio clown teacher training program with Chris Bayes, head of physical acting at the Yale School of Drama.

-– As part of the Stanford Humanities Fellowship Program 2025, I mentored an MD in playwriting on his first script that was about anesthesia induced dreams.
+– As part of the Stanford Humanities Fellowship Program 2025, I mentored a Bay Area MD in playwriting on his first script that was about anesthesia induced dreams.

-– With brilliant Bay Area solo theater teacher Joyful Raven of Berkeley Rep, we taught solo performance at the San Francisco Writer’s Conference and then with Mark Kenward at the AWP LA Writer’s Conference in 2025.
+– With brilliant Bay Area solo theater teacher Joyful Raven of Berkeley Rep, we taught solo performance at the San Francisco Writer’s Conference and then with Mark Kenward at the AWP Los Angeles Writer’s Conference.

 I collaborate with solo performers to transform their shows into embodied, theatricalized plays using craft from established theatrical lineages and experimental devising techniques.